 - Stop for a couple of drinks in the sunshine at The Newport, which has incredible views over the Pittwater

 Drop off the rental car, freshen up, then head out for your last dinner in Sydney.
-If you are feeling a bit fancy, have dinner at Mr Wong’s for delicious dim sum and mud crab, or if you are feeling like something more casual – Frankie’s is an excellent choice, with delicious New York style pizza and a live band most nights.
+If you are feeling a bit fancy, have dinner at Mr Wong’s for delicious dim sum and mud crab, or if you are feeling like something more casual – Frankie’s is an excellent choice, an American style pizza joint with delicious New York style pizza and a live band most nights.

 There are a number of speakeasy style bars in Sydney and now is the time to check them out – make sure to make it to at least one.
 The best are Palmer & Co, Shady Pines Saloon, Grandma’s Bar, Ramblin Rascal Tavern and The Lobo Plantation.

 As well as hitting up a Speakeasy, don’t miss Blu Bar on 36 in the Shangri-La Hotel – the cocktails are divine and the views are even better.

 So there you have it, the Ultimate Guide to 5 days in Sydney – written by a Sydney lover and former local.
 I hope you find it helpful.

 - Head out to the cool suburb of Balmain which is a lovely place to walk around.
 Relax in one of the waterside parks, swim at Dawn Fraser Baths and eat at one of the many restaurants along Darling Street.